 Ribbons will be presented from First to Sixth places in all divisions.
 Prizes will be awarded from First to Third places.
-The Derby Within A Derby will be awarded on Saturday.
-All other divisions will be awarded on Sunday.
 Any ribbons or prizes must be picked up at the show.
 They will not be mailed or held.

 Having a good time is MANDATORY!!!